awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 1. On the **Associate/disassociate** page, Under **Associate to a directory**, select the directory that you want to associate your connection alias with in this AWS Region\.
 **Note**
-If you configure your AWS Managed Microsoft AD directory for multi\-Region replication, only the directory in the primary Region can be used with Amazon Workspaces\.
-Attempts to use the directory in a replicated Region with Amazon Workspaces will fail\.
-Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon Workspaces within replicated Regions\.
+If you configure your AWS Managed Microsoft AD directory for multi\-Region replication, only the directory in the primary Region can be used with Amazon WorkSpaces\.
+Attempts to use the directory in a replicated Region with Amazon WorkSpaces will fail\.
+Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon WorkSpaces within replicated Regions\.

 1. Choose **Associate**\.

 1. Repeat these steps, but in [Step 2](#step_select_region_associate_alias), be sure to select the failover Region for your WorkSpaces\.
 If you have more than one failover Region, repeat these steps for each failover Region\.
 Be sure to associate the same connection alias with a directory in each failover Region\.

-## Step 4: Configure Your DNS Service and Set Up Your DNS Routing Policies<a name="cross-region-redirection-configure-DNS-routing"></a>
+## Step 4: Configure your DNS service and set up DNS routing policies<a name="cross-region-redirection-configure-DNS-routing"></a>

 After you've created your connection aliases and your connection alias association pairs, you can then configure the DNS service for the domain that you've used in your connection strings\.
 You can use any DNS service provider for this purpose\.
-If you don't already have a preferred DNS service provider, you can use Amazon Route 53\.
+If you don't already have a preferred DNS service provider, you can use Amazon Route 53 \.
 For more information, see [ Configuring Amazon Route 53 as your DNS service](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html) in the *Amazon Route 53 Developer Guide*\.

 After you've configured the DNS service for your domain, you must set up the DNS routing policies that you want to use for cross\-Region redirection\.
 For example, you can use Amazon Route 53 health checks to determine whether your users can connect to their WorkSpaces in a particular Region\.
 If your users can't connect, you can use a DNS failover policy to route your DNS traffic from one Region to another\.

 For more information about choosing your DNS routing policy, see [Choosing a routing policy](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html) in the *Amazon Route 53 Developer Guide*\.
 For more information about Amazon Route 53 health checks, see [ How Amazon Route 53 checks the health of your resources](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/welcome-health-checks.html) in the *Amazon Route 53 Developer Guide*\.

 When you're setting up your DNS routing policies, you will need the *connection identifier* for the association between the connection alias and the WorkSpaces directory in the primary Region\.
 You will also need the connection identifier for the association between the connection alias and the WorkSpaces directory in your failover Region or Regions\.